CloudCannon/auth-screen-iframes/content/_index.md

               - _bookshop_name: cloudcannon/simple/paragraph
                 content:
                   text: >-
-                    Custom Permissions allow you to define granular access levels that are tailored to the unique needs of your team and projects.
+                    New for Team and Enterprise plans — Custom Permissions allow you to define granular access levels that are tailored to the unique needs of your team.
               - _bookshop_name: cloudcannon/simple/button
                 content:
                   text: Learn more